wzx790020667/datatable-demo/README.md

 # Get Started

 Just clone the repo and run `npm run dev` to start it locally.
-I have included my dev credentials for the convenience of checking.
-(In a real project, these keys should be moved to CICD pipeline env instead of sitting in a repo.)

 # Incompleted requirements
 Due to the time limit, and the urgency of the project commit.
 I have completed most of the features, however, two parts is not completed because of the following reasons: